Loop modeling: Short loops

-Template Based Techniques
+Template-based techniques

 As mentioned above homology-based methods use a database to align the target protein gap with a known template protein.
 A database of known structures is searched for a loop that fits the gap of interest by similarity of sequence and stems (the edges of the gap created by the unknown loop structure).
 The success of this method largely depends on the quality of that alignment.
 Since the loop is the least conserved portion of a protein’s structure, the homology-based method cannot always find a known template that aligns with the target sequence.
 Fortunately, the template databases are always adding new templates so the problem of not being able to find an alignment is becoming less of an issue.
 Some programs that use this method are SuperLooper and FREAD.

-Non-Template Based Techniques
+Non-template based techniques

 Otherwise known as an ab initio method, non-template based approaches use a statistical model to fill in the gaps created by the unknown loop structure.
 Some of these programs include MODELLER, Loopy, and RAPPER; but each of these programs approaches the problem in a different manner.
 For example, Loopy uses samples of torsion angle pairs to generate the initial loop structure then it revises this structure to maintain a realistic shape and closure, while RAPPER builds from one end of the gap to the other by extending the stem with different sampled angles until the gap is closed.
 Yet another method is the “divide and conquer” approach.
 This involves subdividing the loop into 2 segments and then repeatedly dividing and transforming each segment until the loop is small enough to be solved.
 Even with all these methods non-template based approaches are most accurate up to 12 residues (amino acids within the loop).

 There are three problems that arise when using a non-template based technique.
 First, there are constraints that limit the possibilities for local region modeling.
 One such constraint is that loop termini are required to end at the correct anchor position.
 Also, the Ramachandran space cannot contain a backbone of dihedral angles.
 Second, a modeling program has to use a set procedure.
 Some programs use the “spare parts” approach as mentioned above.
 Other programs use a de novo approach that samples sterically feasible loop conformations and selects the best one.
 Third, determining the best model means that a scoring method must be created to compare the various conformations.